 There are many festivities held in Hue, especially during half front of the year, such as Tet (between January to February), Hue Festival (April), spring markets, royal ceremonies, traditional villages’ festivals, etc.

 Hue people are friendly and conservative.
 They can be really nice to you as guests, but sometimes they may be shy or quiet.
-They consider family as top priority, which explains why Tet is their most important festivals, when family gather together to celebrate new year.
+They consider family as the top priority, which explains why Tet is their most important festival when the family gathers together to celebrate the new year.

 Hue Traditional Costume

-Travelers are advised to avoid Hue’s typhoon season, during September to December.
-Visiting Hue from January to April might be the perfect time, when the rain is not so heavy anymore and the weather is cool enough to enjoy the city tour.
+Travelers are advised to avoid Hue’s typhoon season, from September to December.
+Visiting Hue from January to April might be a perfect time when the rain is not so heavy anymore and the weather is cool enough to enjoy the city tour.
 The first 4 months of the year also bring about many annual festivities, which are wonderful chances for travelers to discover Hue at local festivals.